The Ackerman-Nicholson Fund assists Earlham College graduates who desire and merit advanced study in journalism or public affairs.

 Seriousness of purpose, qualifications, academic record and recommendations.
-Any Earlham College senior or graduate of the last five years is eligible.
+Any Earlham College senior or graduate of the last seven years is eligible.

 Award Description and Duration

-The minimum award is $15,000.
+The award typically ranges from $5,000 to $15,000.
 Funds are to be used within two years for graduate study tuition, fees and books.